sodafoundation/nbp/README.md

-# NBP
+# SUSHI

 ## Introduction

-The NBP Project is an umbrella project for all the [OpenSDS Project](https://opensds.io/) NorthBound Plugins, for OpenStack, Kubernetes, Mesos, VMware and so forth.
+The SUSHI Project is an umbrella project for all the [OpenSDS Project](https://opensds.io/) NorthBound Plugins, for OpenStack, Kubernetes, Mesos, VMware and more.
-The plugins themselves could have multiple hosting location, however the OpenSDS NBP project repo should always have the most up-to-date version.
+The plugins themselves could have multiple hosting location, however the OpenSDS Sushi Project repo should always have the most up-to-date version.

-The NBP project will also seek to collaborate with other upstream open source communities such as Cloud Native Computing Foundation, Docker, OpenStack, and Open Container Initiative.
+Sushi will also seek to collaborate with other upstream open source communities such as Cloud Native Computing Foundation, Docker, OpenStack, and Open Container Initiative.

 ## Community